Sheila L. Birnbaum ’65, BWLC Co-Founder; Mediator, Phillips ADR

 Valerie Radwaner has been the Deputy Chair of Paul, Weiss since 2014, where she has spearheaded a wide range of important strategic initiatives.
 As a longtime partner in the Finance group, Valerie has advised numerous corporate borrowers, leading private equity sponsors and their portfolio companies, and alternative lenders in a broad range of corporate finance transactions.
 Valerie has spent her entire career at Paul, Weiss.
 She serves on several civic, educational, cultural and charitable boards, as well as on various professional organizations devoted to women’s leadership and DEI.
 Valerie was recognized with the NYU School of Law “Alumni Achievement Award” in 2022 for her extraordinary professional achievements, service to the legal profession and impact on society.
 She was profiled as a law firm leader in LEADERS Magazine in 2018, and was recognized by Corporate Counsel that same year in its Women in Law Awards for Law Firm Transformative Leadership.
 In 2017, she was profiled in Crain’s New York Business’s inaugural list of “Leading Women Lawyers” in New York City.
 As a longtime advocate for greater diversity in the legal profession, Valerie is active in several professional organizations devoted to women’s leadership, diversity, equity and inclusion.
 She is a founding member of Thomson Reuters Equity, Diversity & Inclusion Advisory Board, and is a member of the Global Advisory Board of Women in Law Empowerment Forum, an organization dedicated to the advancement of women in law.
 Valerie is also a member of the Steering Committee of the 30% Club, an organization comprised of CEOs and other leaders committed to gender balance on boards.
 Valerie is involved in numerous community, civic and charitable activities.
 Valerie serves on the Board of Trustees of New York University School of Law.
 She is a founding mentor of the Birnbaum Women’s Leadership Fellows Program at NYU Law.
 Valerie earned her BA from Brandeis University, magna cum laude, and her JD from New York University School of Law.

 Katie Marie (“K.M.”)
-Zouhary serves as Vice President, Leadership Initiatives, at the Estée Lauder Companies (ELC).
-She develops the Company’s women’s advancement and gender equality strategy, with a focus on the leadership development pillar.
+Zouhary is Principal of KMZ Advisors.
+She recently served as Vice President, Leadership Initiatives, at the Estée Lauder Companies (ELC).
+She developed the Company’s women’s advancement and gender equality strategy, with a focus on the leadership development pillar.
 K.M. co-created Open Doors, the company’s signature women’s leadership program.
-She designs experiential learning, coaching, and development programs to grow the next generation of leaders.
+She designed experiential learning, coaching, and development programs to grow the next generation of leaders.
 Prior to joining ELC, K.M. founded Cadenza Communications LLC, where she created dynamic programs teaching persuasion, negotiation, and effective communication.
 She is a founding consultant, coach, and facilitator for the BWLC.
 K.M. is an award-winning lecturer.
 In 2020, she received Northwestern Law’s Outstanding Teaching Award—voted on by students, and in 2021, Northwestern Law honored her with the Emerging Leader Award.
 K.M.’s squiggly career has included multiple chapters.
 As an attorney, she received Proskauer’s Golden Gavel award and appeared on 60 Minutes in connection with her work to exonerate innocent men who were coerced to give confessions when they were kids (the Dixmoor Five and Englewood Four).
 K.M. proudly served as the Chief of Staff of the National Endowment for the Arts.
 She worked as the Associate Producer of HAIRSPRAY (Broadway).
 K.M. has served on the boards of the Michigan Prison Doula Initiative and the Center on Wrongful Convictions Justice Council.
 K.M. received her JD (magna cum laude and Order of the Coif) from Northwestern University School of Law and her BA (cum laude) from Yale.
 She also graduated from The Second City Chicago’s Conservatory Program.

 Melissa Murray, BWLC Faculty Director; Frederick I. and Grace Stokes Professor of Law, NYU Law